lineality/Online_Voting_Using_One_Time_Pads/README.md

 2. extra air-gapped computers
 3. a physical location to securely store paper files
 4. broadband wireless internet
+5. a find-able standardized address for voters to find
+6. a safe location to vote

 #### Most locations can be assumed to have and required to have:
 1. basic mobile phones